Jennifer Lufau

-She is the founder and president of the Afrogameuses association, which fights against racism in the field of video games and tries to promote better representation of black women.
+She is the founder and president of the Afrogameuses, an association which fights against racism and sexism (see: misogynoir) in the field of video games and tries to promote better representation of black women.
 Active and involved in the field of video games, she is also the author of the blog "Call me Jane Bond".

-In November 2020, Vanity Fair magazine elected Jennifer Lufau as one of the "fifty French women who made 2020".
+In November 2020, Vanity Fair elected Jennifer Lufau as one of the "fifty French women who made 2020".

 Life

 Jennifer Lufau was born in Togo in 1993.
 She grew up in Benin, then moved to France around the age of seven.
 She played a lot of video games during her childhood.

-She is an expert in digital marketing, and works as a consultant in diversity and inclusion (D&I) and sensitivity reader in the field of video games.
-She is the author of a professional thesis entitled “How Big Data is already transforming marketing? », published in July 2017.
+She worked as a Social Media & Content Manager at Ubisoft for two years.
+She is an expert in digital marketing, and now works as a consultant in diversity and inclusion (D&I) and sensitivity reader in the field of video games.
+In 2016, she defended her thesis on video games at the Sorbonne for her master's in international project management.
+She is also the author of a professional thesis entitled “How Big Data is already transforming marketing? », published in July 2017.

 As a child, she frequented a cybercafé every day after school to play Prince of Persia.
 Later she played League of Legends, Mortal Kombat and Tekken.
 Around her, there was no girl to share her passion, and it was not a subject addressed by her classmates.
 Once she arrived in France, she remained without a computer for a long time, and it was only around the age of seventeen that she began to play regularly again.
 Once again, she found, that she was one of the few young women to play.
 As an adult, another question arose for her: “Where are the black women in video games? ».
 She realized that as a player, she saw herself as a kind of anomaly: female and black.
 She met extraordinary people on multi-player game platforms, and appreciated the socializing aspect which allowed her to make many friends.
 However, “this is not the world of Care Bears, far from it”.